reyeslopez-bot/face-recognition-project/README.md

    ```

 5. **Run the project**:
-   - To execute the full pipeline (data loading, PCA, training, and evaluation), run:
+   - To execute the full pipeline (data loading, training, and evaluation), run:
      ```bash
      python src/model_training.py
      ```